Create

 Prerequisites

-- Access to the XvP Settlement addon in the platform
+- Access to the XvP Settlement add-on in the platform

-Add flows
+Add asset flows

 Local vs external flows